Annual Meeting 2026

 Bridging Borders in Heritage Protection: best practice against archaeological crime

 Each year, the Symposium is open to EAC members and interested colleagues.
 It is free of charge to attend but participants must register.
-The 2026 venue has limited capacity, so it is necessary for us to prioritise the attendance of EAC members and working group members.
+The 2026 venue had limited capacity, so online attendance was also offered.

 Heritage Symposium